holographicSol/pdfDrive/README.md

     PDFDrive Downloader

     -k         Keyword       Specify a search string.
+    -e         Exact Match   Enable a strict results filter.
+Default is off.
-    -p      Page       Specify a page to start downloading from (optional). -p 1 -max    Max        Specify a page to end downloading (optional). -max 3
+    -p         Page          Specify a page to start downloading from (optional). -p 1 -P         Path          Specify save path (optional).
+    -max       Max           Specify a page to end downloading (optional). -max 3 --no-mem   No Memory     Do not use books_saved.txt when ascertaining if file will be downloaded.
     -h         Help          Displays this help message.

     Developed and written by Benjamin Jack Cullen.